-Late Work and Make-up work
+Late Work and Make-Up Work

-It is the responsibility of each student to make up work that is late or missed, including homework, when they return from any absence.
+It is the responsibility of all students to make up work that is late or missed, including homework, when they return from any absence.
 This is done by seeing his/her teacher(s) after school and working out a schedule to complete the work missed.
-Please note that extended family vacations (taken outside of regularly scheduled school vacations) interrupt the educational process of each course in ways that make-up work cannot reverse.